WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 Flanged Duckbill Check Valve

-A flanged duckbill check valve has a rubber flange for mounting on a pipe or equipment interface with matching flanges.
-Bolting or clamping the flange secures the valve and provides a stable interface for line or outlet installations.
+A flanged duckbill check valve incorporates a rubber flange for mounting to a pipe or equipment interface with matching flanges.
+Bolting or clamping secures the valve and provides a stable interface for inline or endofline installations.

 – Suitable for pipe ends, tank outlets, or panel‑mounted locations.